A: Neon is a gas.

 to design and process neon, and still more if you want

-to make a career out of neon. to find out more about these sessions.
+to make a career out of neon.

 Also, there are some schools in the US that teach